 Online TEFL demo classes are not to be feared

 Some tips on what you need to do

-If you have to give a demo lesson at the job interview, most language schools will give you the details before the interview.
-They should have done a student needs analysis and they should have given you what to plan for.
-The details should include the level of the class, ages, if professionals, their jobs and if it is an in-depth analysis, they will also give you the objectives of the ELLs.
-They should give you a lesson topic and for how long you should teach.
+If you have to give a demo lesson at the job interview, most language schools will provide you with the details before the interview.
+They should have done a student needs analysis, and they should have given you what to plan for.
+The details should include the level of the class, ages, if professionals, their jobs, and if it is an in-depth analysis, they will also give you the objectives of the ELLs.
+They should give you a lesson topic and how long you should teach.
 Usually, it will be between 30 to 45 minutes.
 If they did not give you any details, the least they could give you is the level of the class and the topic they want you to teach.
 Is it a grammar class on the Past Simple vs the Past Continuous?
 Is it a Beginner (A2) or an Intermediate (B1/2) class?

 To whom are you teaching the demo class?

-If the demo class is presented to the interviewer but the lesson was planned, and designed for a class of young learners, do not change your teaching style to fit the interviewer’s age and profile.
-You will tell the interviewer that your lesson was designed for young learners and that your class will be composed of 14 to 16 year-old ELLs.
-You will be observed and assessed on your TEYL skills so make sure you use the corresponding vocabulary and terminology.
+If the demo class is presented to the interviewer, but the lesson was planned, and designed for a class of young learners, do not change your teaching style to fit the interviewer’s age and profile.
+You will tell the interviewer that your lesson was designed for young learners and that your class will be composed of 14 to 16-year-old ELLs.
+You will be observed and assessed on your TEYL skills, so make sure you use the corresponding vocabulary and terminology.
 Do not make changes to your lesson plan to fit the age and profile of your interviewer.
-Teach your demo class as if you were teaching a class of 14 to 16 year-old ELLs.
+Teach your demo class as if you were teaching a class of 14 to 16-year-old ELLs.

 Were you given the topic for the lesson?